andreipoe/env-auto-setup/README.md

     -t                explicitly include a target file, even if the file doesn't have the "target" extension -f                force running of targets even if they have the disabled flag -v                print all actions taken
+    -s                only echo commands, do not execute them.
+This is meant for testing only
 ```